safe-global/safe-android/docs/INTERNAL_BUILD.md

 - `pre-command`
   - Copy `google-services.json` to the respective build type folders (prod version for `rinkeby` and `release` build type and staging version for `internal` builds)
   - Copy `gnosis-upload.jks` keystore used for release and rinkeby version (NOT `internal`)
-  - Prepare environment with different secrets for the legacy (v1) app and the current (v2) app build
+  - Prepare build environment with secrets (see below)

 ## Secrets injected on the ci server